FCA considering redress scheme over Mis-sold Car Finance Scandal

 Following the Supreme Court ruling on mis-sold motor finance claims, the Financial Conduct Authority (FCA) will announce the proposed redress scheme by October with an intention to compensate people in 2026.

 It will propose rules on how lenders should consistently, efficiently and fairly decide whether someone is owed compensation and how much.
-It will monitor if firms are following the rules and act if they’re not.
+It will monitor if lenders are following the rules and act if they’re not.

 Estimated Cost